A recent study carried out by NetCredit estimated that a person needs approximately $390,000 (US) to retire in Thailand.

 - China – $382,596

-There are downsides to Thailand, perhaps the biggest being health and safety.
-Thailand has very high road traffic accident levels and, depending on where you're living, pollution can also pose a hazard to your health.
+There are downsides to Thailand, of course.
+Perhaps the biggest is health and safety.
+Thailand has a very high road traffic accident level and, depending on where you're living, pollution can also pose a hazard to your health.

-Like many second world countries, regular reports of police corruption may worry some, but these problems always seem to exist where it's “cheap”.
+Like many second world countries, regular reports of police corruption may worry some.
+But these problems always seem to exist where it's “cheap”, and are avoidable for those who stay on the right side of the law.

-Those with kids also have schooling to consider.
-Good private schools are expensive here, and that's where the balance is likely to tip in favor of living “back home”
+I think these downsides are more of a concern to those relocating as a family with children, since we worry about our children more than ourselves.
+In addition, those with kids also have schooling to consider.
+Good private schools are expensive here, and that's where the balance is likely to tip in favor of living “back home”.

-Is the average retiree at 65 years old going to be worried about road traffic accidents or poor electrical wiring standards?
+Back to retirees, though: Is the average 65-year-old going to be worried about road traffic accidents or poor electrical wiring standards?

 Lots of food for thought.